Timtek-Systems/GTD.Integra85.Firmware/ReadMe.md

 Well-factored object oriented code that adheres to the SOLID principles should be loosely coupled, highly cohesive, testable and have low viscosity for future maintenance.

-We have tried to use recognized design patterns, as decribed in the book "Design Patterns" by the "Gang of Four".
-In particular we have used the State Pattern to implement the calibration state machine.
-Yes, we could have done it with a switch statement, but that wouldn't be the 'Object Oriented Way'.

 ## Memory Management

 Dynamic memory allocations have been agressively avoided.
 As a